 As mentioned in the Committee Descriptions section, committees are not expected to take on everything they are charged with in a given year.
 Instead, they are encouraged to reflect on the current CEP environment and decide what will add the most value to the major and its students.
-Past Operations Plans, Action Plans, and Committee Reviews are a great resource to use, as well as any formal discussion that occurs during Retreats, Forums, and Steering.
-There are three planning worksheets to support the goal setting and review processes within each committee:
+Annual Plans, Quarterly Plans, and Committee Reviews are a great resource to use, as well as any formal discussion that occurs during Retreats, Forums, and Steering.
+There are three planning exercises that support the goal setting and review processes within each committee.